Lipitsa culture: Lipitsa type site

 "Flat" cremation cemeteries are typical of this culture.
 And, along these a few graves have been discovered which differ markedly i.e. richly furnished inhumation burials in ancient mounds with equipment consisting of imported Roman vases and other goods, with a few articles typical of the Celtic culture.
 The pottery from these burials was a typical Lipitsa ware.
 Buried in the graves were evidently members of the ruling class of the Lipitsa culture, presumably of Celtic origin.

 Like other pagan Dacians and Thracians, the Lipitsa people cremated their deceased.
 The remains were buried in a plane or tumular tomb.
-Only children were inhumed; as they hadn't passed a come of age passage ritual, due of their age, they couldn't be incinerated.
+Only children were inhumed; as they hadn't passed a come of age passage ritual, due to their age, they couldn't be incinerated.
 These burial customs lasted from the late La Tène and were best preserved in the Upper Tisza basin, a region with a major Dacian cultural perpetuation throughout the ages.